selfdeceited/yapp/README.md

 # yapp
-Yep Another Planning Poker (draft)
+Yep Another Planning Poker (WIP)

-## Scenarios / Site Map

-#### main page -> '/'
- - type room to enter: ___ (input w/ typeahead)
- - link ( "...or create new room") w/ input (checking name if unique)
- - 'Go' button

-#### page per room -> '/rooms/{id}'
- - if not connected - input 'select your name'
- - if moderator - 'add stories' component + 'customize cards' component
- - change role component

-buttons:
- - 'change state component'
- - 'next story'
- - 'reset timer'
- - 'finish estimation'
- - participant list
- - cards component
+### Roadmap
+ - [x] making app still work after installing React & bundler
+ - [ ] Migrate current app to fully support React-only (no legacy jQuery code)
+ - [ ] Migrate app to use Redux
+ - [ ] Migrate app to use Ramda
+##### Slowly migrate to using Planning Poker functionality
+ - [ ] One room for everyone; all are moderators.
+Once all joined, one clicks 'start' and people can type their value.
+Last value wins.
+After one clicks 'reveal', messages are shown.
+ - [ ] Add moderator role.
+He invites people to the chat.
+Moderator selects stories to be reviewed and set estimation result.
+ - [ ] Room management & permanent links.
+ - [ ] Add values (cards) & ability to customize them for moderator.
+ - [ ] Auth & personalise rooms (store related data per room).
+ - [ ] Add customizable timer, re-vote buttons, role management, etc.
+ - [ ] Add ability to store ideal relative estimation examples per room (team).
+ - [ ] Other enhancements

-##### Perks:
+##### Possible perks:
- - if person has not voted yet - 'blood beat effect'
+ - if person has not voted yet - 'blood beat screen effect' to make one pay attention.